spiral/docs/component/reactor.md

 # Code Generation
 You the component `spiral/reactor` to generate PHP classes code using fluent declarative wrappers.
-This component is the foundation of `spiral/scaffolder` exception but can be used separately from framework:
+This component is the foundation of `spiral/scaffolder` exception but can be used separately from the framework:

 ```bash
 $ composer require spiral/reactor